Jump Inside My Mirror: SPIDERWICK's Journey Through Sound

 Digital Music Magazine

-Q: I remember back in the fall when we were going in on the reposts; I really locked in once I saw you adding the lyrics to your track descriptions.
-It gave your vocals and sound i'm not all too used to, a whole new meaning for me.
-Looking back at those early drops, did you feel like people were 'missing' the message, or was providing the lyrics always part of the plan to make sure the mantras actually landed?
+Q: I remember back in the fall when we were going in on the reposts.
+I really locked in once I saw you adding the lyrics to your track descriptions.
+It gave your vocals and sound, which I'm not all too used to, a whole new meaning for me.
+Looking back at those early drops, did you feel like people were 'missing' the message?
+Or was providing the lyrics always part of the plan to make sure the mantras actually landed?

-A: Kanti isn’t just an artist I work with, he’s family.
-We went to high school together, he’s honestly the reason I even started taking recording seriously.
-He put me onto how to record myself, how to hear my own voice, how to trust instinct over control.
-Locking in with him wasn’t a strategic decision as much as it was a natural one.
-I didn’t want the debut to feel like a playlist of different moods -- I wanted it to feel like one headspace.
+A: Kanti isn’t just an artist I work with; he’s family.
+We went to high school together.
+He’s honestly the reason I even started taking recording seriously.
+He taught me how to record myself, how to hear my own voice, and how to trust instinct over control.
+Locking in with him wasn’t a strategic decision; it was a natural one.
+I didn’t want the debut to feel like a playlist of different moods.
+I wanted it to feel like one headspace.
 One mirror.
-We didn’t chase a sound, we built it by living in it over time.
-A lot of the world came from life experiences, conversations, shared references, trial and error.
+We didn’t chase a sound; we built it by living in it over time.
+A lot of the world came from life experiences, conversations, shared references, and trial and error.
 Because there’s trust there, I could take risks without overthinking, and that let the project stay honest.
-Working with one producer helped me stay inside the same internal world from start to finish -- it made the project feel like a place you step into, not just a collection of songs.
+Working with one producer helped me stay inside the same internal world from start to finish.
+It made the project feel like a place you step into, not just a collection of songs.

-Q: You mentioned wanting the project to feel like a place you step into, and honestly, the vibe is already giving 'cult.'
-Now that you’ve built this 'internal world' with Kanti, do you see your future music living in this same mirror, or was this project about purging that specific headspace so you can build the next one?
+Q: You mentioned wanting the project to feel like a place you step into.
+Honestly, the vibe is already giving 'cult.'
+Now that you’ve built this 'internal world' with Kanti, do you see your future music living in this same mirror?
+Or was this project about purging that specific headspace so you can build the next one?

 A: Let it sit with you.
 If it stays, you’re already inside.